 Paying Bills

 I pay bills immediately.
 If I don’t do this, I will forget to pay them.
 If I have a lot of bills to deal with at once, I become overwhelmed, so getting them out of the way is key for me.
-The consequences that can occur through not paying bills are a place I would not want to be.
+The consequences of not paying bills are a place I would not want to be.

 Study

 When I studied for my degrees, I took extra time for my assessments.
-Staying focused was a challenge, so I worked on the assessment in bite-sized, manageable chunks so I could finish them on time and get the best mark I could.
-I was given a week to do my assessments, which was not enough time for me.
-I worked on them over a month as I got them ahead of time.
+Staying focused was a challenge, so I worked on them in bite-sized, manageable chunks so I could finish on time and get the best mark I could.
+I was given a week to do an assessment, which was not enough time for me as I was caring for my children and going to work each day.
+Since I received the assessments ahead of time, I used this to my advantage.
 I would panic if I had to rush through my assessments.
 I also needed time to check for mistakes and edit where necessary.

 Cleaning